G. Sanjeeva Reddy: Early life

-Gongalla Sanjeeva Reddy was born in Hyderabad to Smt.
-Narasamma and Sri.
-Achi Reddy.
+Gongalla Sanjeeva Reddy was born in Hyderabad to Narasamma and Achi Reddy.
+He received an honorary doctorate by Mahatma Gandhi Kashi Vidyapith, Varanasi (peacock terms).

-In recognition of his outstanding achievements in Public life and singular service to the nation, Dr. Reddy an epitome of national leader was conferred with Doctorate by Mahatma Gandhi Kashi Vidyapith, Varanasi (peacock terms).

 Early career

-Dr. Reddy joined the trade union movement as a young worker in 1948 and was elected General Secretary of INTUC Andhra Branch in 1950.
-He was soon elevated as its President in 1954 which position he continues till today.
-In addition, he is also the president of premier National Trade Unions in Electricity, Tunnel, Coal, Health, Medical, Engineering, Chemical, Municipal, Cement Workers, Steel Workers, Cigarette and Tobacco Workers.
-Dr. Reddy was first elected to coveted post of President, INTUC on 3 August 1994 from Shri G. Ramanujam when he was appointed Governor of Orissa in 1994 and since then he has been unanimously elected continuously.
-Dr. Reddy’s popularity in International forum is well known.
-He was elected Vice-President of International Confederation in March 1988 at Melbourne and he has since been re-elected continuously by the World Congress, the last one held at Copenhagen, Denmark in 2018.
+Reddy joined the trade union movement as a young worker in 1948 and was elected general secretary of INTUC Hyderabad Branch in 1950.
+He was soon elevated as its president in 1954 which position he continues till today.
+In addition, he is also the president of premier national trade unions in electricity, tunnel, coal, health, medical, engineering, chemical, municipal, Cement workers, Steel workers, Cigarette and tobacco workers.
+Reddy was first elected to post of president, INTUC on 3 August 1994 from Shri G. Ramanujam when he was appointed Governor of Orissa in 1994 and since then he has been unanimously elected continuously.
+Reddy's popularity in international forum is well known.
+He was elected vice-president of international Confederation in March 1988 at Melbourne and he has since been re-elected continuously by the World Congress, the last one held at Copenhagen, Denmark, in 2018.
 He has attended ILO Conference in Geneva many times.